UbiquityRobotics/learn/doing_more/network_connect.md

 permalink: connect_network
 ---

-*{ Wayne: We need to explain why "Connecting to a Workstation for the First Time" is different from what we are doing here.
-There are many many things that can and will go wrong.
-Conceptually, we need to explain what AP (Access Point) mode is and what its limitations are.
-We also we need explain why using WiFi infrastructure mode is and why it is vastly preferable to AP mode. }*
+*{ TODO: We need to explain why "Connecting to a Workstation for the First Time" is different from what we are doing here.  }*

-*{ Wayne: We need to explain what kind of Wifi network can be connected to.
+*{ TODO: We need to explain what kind of Wifi network can be connected to.
 In particular, we can connect to a WiFi network in PSK (Pre-Shared Key) infrastructure mode.
 Furthermore, zeroconf needs to work.
 That means that the access point needs to properly configured.
 We need a writeup of this--don't have one now.}*